 When to visit Van Gogh Museum

-The Van Gogh Museum is open daily from 9 am – 7 pm.
+The Van Gogh Museum is open usually from 9 am – 7 pm, we recommend checking the opening hours in the museum’s official site.
 On Fridays it’s open until 9 pm and Saturdays until 6 pm.
 The busiest times at the museum are between 11am and 3pm.
 To avoid the crowds, you should visit between 9-11am, or after 3pm.
 Remember that the last admission is 30 minutes before closing time.

 How long is needed to visit Van Gogh Museum